-Ed. note -- Gentle readers: if you have info on parts or restoration services, it is welcome.
+Ed. note -- Gentle readers: if you have a company name for parts or restoration services, it is welcome.
 But no testimonials please!
-Testimonials often quickly lead to a race to the bottom, with shills posting with fictitious names and offering glorious praise of their own company :-)
+Testimonials quickly lead to a race to the bottom, with shills posting with fictitious names and offering glorious praise of their own company :-)

 September 12, 2012

 Q. Hi, I have a beautiful wicker and iron stroller.
 There is a L-shaped round iron rod with the parasol on one end.
 However, there is no evidence on the stroller how to attach the rod behind it so the parasol balances over the stroller.
 It looks like I need a cast iron piece that fits somehow to the back of the stroller where the end of the iron rod rests but I don't know.
 Any suggestions?